Skip to Content

 How to Store and Use DIY Face Toners

-Storing Toners in the Refrigerator
+Storing Toners in The Refrigerator

 Discarding Toners After 2-3 Days